-Permanent makeup in real life is actually semi-permanent makeup.
-Pigments fade overtime due to factors like lifestyle, body metabolism, sun exposure, skin type, age, etc. If pigments will never be refreshed, eventually it will fade completely.
+Permanent makeup is actually a semi-permanent makeup.
+Pigments fade overtime due to various factors such as lifestyle, body metabolism, sun exposure, skin type, age, etc. If pigments are not refreshed, they will fade completely.

 Is permanent makeup/microblading right for you?

-It is extremely important to review this list prior to booking any Permanent Makeup/Microblading procedure.
-Clients who have any of these listed contraindications are not a candidate of Permanent Makeup/Microblading procedure.
+It is very important to review this list prior to booking any Permanent Makeup/Microblading procedure.
+Clients who have any of the listed below contraindications are NOT candidates for Permanent Makeup/Microblading procedure.

 - - Diabetes Mellitus

 - - Glaucoma

 - - Bleeding Disorders ie. Hemophilia A or B, Von Willebrand Disease, Sickle Cell